Val0022/Augmented-Reality-and-Hybrid-GRASP-Beam-Search-Algorithm/README.md

 # Manual Cubing Assisted by Augmented Reality

-This repository supports the thesis titled "Manual Cubing Assisted by Augmented Reality."
+This repository supports the thesis titled "Cubicaje manual asistido por realidad aumentada".
 It contains the files for an augmented reality application that integrates a hybrid GRASP and Beam Search algorithm, featuring an interface developed for the HoloLens 2 (HL2) device.

 ## 📂 Files